RobertBurrellDonkin/library-management-system/README.md

 * Data flow is an important to consider when designing concurrent solutions.
 Often how a system is used will only be known once it is in use in production.
-  * A Lean Proof of Concept based on some reasonable assumptions can be delivered into production early and monitoring use to quantify the requirements.
+  * A Lean Proof of Concept based on some reasonable assumptions can be delivered into production early and then monitored to quantify usage.
   * Let's assume that
     * books will
         * be added and remove relatively rarely and